 If this "Ursprung", that is to say the document above, is no family tree, what does this whole document mean for the family research of the whole family?
 This document is genuine, there is no doubt ...

 Three publications regarding the genealogy of Johann Sebastian Bach of four great researchers have been published before the new millennium began and you can still buy them today, however not as new copies.
 The fourth scientist in the field of the Bach Genealogy was Professor Günther Kraft from Eisenach.
-His extraordinary research was a habilitation treatise, which was unfortunately never published.
+His extraordinary research was a postdoctoral qualification, which was unfortunately never published.

 There is one curiosity regarding the genealogy of Johann Sebastian Bach: unfortunately, it's by far not that exciting as the music of the Thomas Cantor and it's not that interesting as the life of the band leader.
 Of course, discoveries in the Bach Genealogy are exciting.
 But this is true only for a tiny group of folks, who are interested in those details.

-Helga Brueck from Erfurt ( ... experience Mrs. Brueck in a video of six minutes long) was one the great Bach Genealogists too.
+Helga Brück from Erfurt (... experience Mrs. Brück in a video of six minutes length) was one of the great Bach genealogists too.
 She researched successfully and found a Bach branch in the USA.
-She as a Bach Author as well.
+She as a Bach author as well.
 Much too early, she died in the fall of 2013.

 Technology, better the internet, plays a gigantic role when it comes to complete the genealogy of Johann Sebastian Bach.
 That is especially true for the Bache in the USA, where they assume at least one more, that is to say, a second branch of the family of musicians.
 Some indications clearly proof for such an assumption.
 However, there are puzzles, which indicate a bending at the crucial junction in the family history.